 Your exotic drinks don't go well with German fruit?
 As always, trying out is about studying!
 Try new combos and put them on the map as a seasonal special.
 Sustainability as a marketing idea doesn't work for every customer, but it can complement your selection in the long term - in two senses.
 Offer, test and ideally inspire (new) guests with your ideas.
 Every cocktail that doesn't use fruit imported from far away makes your bar a little bit more sustainable.
 In addition, regional and fresh fruits in organic quality taste a lot better and are therefore definitely worth your investment.

 Grow your own herbs instead of buying them wrapped in plastic at the supermarket.
 Basil and rosemary, for example, can be grown on your own balcony to save space.
 If you have your own garden, you can of course harvest the fruit for your drinks yourself.
 If you purchase herbs, fruits and co. from markets, then pay attention to the origin and cultivation of the products.
-Although long transport routes cannot always be avoided, fair growing conditions and buying unpackaged as much as possible are valuable for conserving resources.
+Although long transport routes cannot always be avoided, fair cultivation conditions and purchasing unpackaged as possible are also valuable here in order to conserve resources.
 If you do have to get the fruit from the supermarket, it's always best to have one of ours #IAMPLASTICFREE Bags in order to save unnecessary plastic bags.

 2. Use plastic-free drinking straws